tpall/pynodo/README.md

 ## Usage

 Zenodo access token <https://zenodo.org> with write scope is necessary to access depositions and files.
 Separate token is neccessary for zenodo sandbox environment <https://sandbox.zenodo.org>.
 Sandbox can be switched by setting `sandbox=True` when initiating *zenapi* instance.

 - Depositions can be accessed using `zenapi.Depositions()` class.

 - Files in a deposition can be accessed using `zenapi.DepositionFiles()` class.

+`zenapi.Depositions().create()` and `zenapi.DepositionFiles().files()` return namedtuple.
+Other functions return either json response or status code (delete).

 ### Working with Depositions